Sergio Moro: Minister of Justice

 His nomination was well received by fellow magistrates across the country, but opponents of Bolsonaro and some people in the press criticized the decision on the grounds of conflict of interest, claiming that Moro's sentencing of former president Luiz Inácio Lula da Silva greatly benefited Bolsonaro's bid for the presidency.

 On 12 May 2019, president Bolsonaro publicly expressed the intention of nominating Moro to the Supreme Federal Court, replacing Justice Celso de Mello, who would retire in 2020.
 However, on 1 October 2020, he nominated Kassio Nunes Marques.

 During his short 15 months tenure as Minister of Justice and Public Security, Moro focused on fighting organized crime, border security and taking new anti-corruption measures, with different degrees of success.
 Crime fell sharply across the board in most of the country in 2019, but if that was due to any government action or not remains unknown.
 However, as 2020 came along, the relationship between Moro and Bolsonaro deteriorated due to a variety of factors.
 First, Moro started to complain about the president's interference in his ministry.
 According to the former judge, during talks about him assuming the Ministry of Justice, Bolsonaro made a promise to Moro that he would have independence to run his ministry the way he saw fit, including the appointment of personnel, especially in the Federal Police.
 However, that changed over time and the president started to interfere in investigations and in the way Moro was running the ministry.
 On top of that, Moro also criticized Bolsonaro's handling of the COVID-19 pandemic.

 On 24 April 2020, after an unjustified discharge of Federal Police's Director-General Maurício Valeixo by president Bolsonaro, Moro decided to announce that he would leave the Ministry, while denouncing the president's intention to meddle in investigations.
 He then started a career as lawyer and attorney.

 Political career

 As a Lava Jato judge, Moro repeatedly stated that "There is no possibility of a political career”.
 However, he actually started his political career in November 2018, when he accepted the invitation of President Jair Bolsonaro to be the head of the Ministry of Justice and Public Security.
 He joined the political party Podemos (PODE) on November 10, 2021 and confirmed that he was building his government project, as a pre-candidate for the Brazilian presidency.

 Moro had emerged as a "third way" candidate against poll-leading former president Lula on the left and extreme-right Bolsonaro.
 However, after leaving the Podemos party, Moro removed himself from the run for the presidency.
 His popularity has faded, due to his controversial decision to join the Bolsonaro cabinet, and of political bias and judicial overreach that tainted the legacy of the “Car Wash” investigation.

+Moro joins the Liberal Party in 2026 to run for the governorship of Paraná, being endorsed by Flávio Bolsonaro soon after.